AndreiWavelet/TR-WCOMM/README.md

 # TR-WCOMM
-This is a electronics and firmware project for a file transmission device based on STM32L051 MCU and NRF24L01+ Transceiver.
+This is an electronics and firmware project for a wireless file transmission device based on STM32L051 MCU and NRF24L01+ Transceiver.
 It's goal is to be small, low power, easy to use, easy to manufacture and to be able to send files over a outdoors distance of at least 100m.

 ## What is looks like and how it works